cmhood/mem/README.md

   * `2` - Failed to recall but very easily recognized
   * `1` - Failed to recall but recognized
   * `0` - Not recognized

+The tilde key is aliased to `0` due to its location on a standard US keyboard layout.

 ## Installation